Fu Yue (director)

 Fu Yue (傅榆 (Fù Yú, Fu Yü); born 20 September 1982) is a Taiwanese film director.

+Early life and education

 Fu Yue was born to a Malaysian Chinese father and an Indonesian Chinese mother.
 She enrolled at National Chengchi University within the Department of Radio and Television.
 In 2008, Fu earned a master's degree from the Graduate Institute of Sound and Image Studies of the Tainan National University of the Arts.
 She completed the film Mirror!, in which her parents discussed politics in Taiwan with another couple supportive of the Democratic Progressive Party, to finish her degree.